The 9 best places to donate old bras in the UK (2022)

 Save the Children runs preloved charity shops across the UK that form part of its funding.
 For those in the UK, donating old bras to Save the Children only requires a visit to one of their many stores or donation points.
 Bras must be in a resalable condition.

-Where to donate: Bra collection through the international postal system
+Where to donate: Book a collection through the organisation’s website (most UK postcodes covered)

 Donating Well-Worn Bras